giantswarm/docs/src/content/general/architecture/capi/index.md

 *Organization operator*

 This operator is in charge of reconciling `Organization` custom resources.
 The functionality of the operator is pretty straightforward.
-It takes creates and delete the organization namespace when the given resource is created.
+It creates and deletes the organization namespace when the given resource is created.

 To learn more about organizations please read [the related documentation](https://docs.giantswarm.io/general/organizations/).